Jon J.P. Warner, MD, Chief, MGH Shoulder Service, Director Boston Shoulder Institute, Professor, Harvard Medical School

 Boston, MA 02114

 Fellows are trained with the goal to become clinical and academic leaders in the field of shoulder and elbow surgery.
 Training is centered on development of advanced technical competence gained through outpatient clinics, surgical experience, inpatient responsibilities, presentations, publication development, research and didactic components and conferences.
 Opportunity for both basic science and clinical research are available.
-Two full time research assistants are employed each academic year at both hospitals to facilitate data collection, research study development and publication for the fellows.
+Two full time research assistants are employed each academic year to facilitate data collection, research study development and publication for the fellows.

 Throughout the training program the fellows will be asked to practice cost-effective health care and resource allocation that does not compromise quality of care.
 He/she will need to advocate for quality patient care and assist patients in dealing with system complexities.
 Training is keenly centered upon delivery of integrated care for the patient through an outcome and value driven shoulder care model.
 The experience will entail exposure to all problems affecting the shoulder from arthroscopy to arthroplasty and with an emphasis on complex problem solving.
 Approaches to traumatic and reconstructive management of elbow will also be part of the experience.
 By the end of the program the fellow is expected to be proficient in the management of the entire gamut of shoulder and elbow surgery, from diagnosis to both operative and non-operative management.
 Fellows are credentialed as full Attending Physicians and our program provides a busy operative experience with each fellow involved in over 400 cases either as surgeon or first assistant.